Photos by Karl Zemlin of Zemlin Photo

 Other Skills

 You have a skill we can use!
-Contact us to let us know the skills you can bring to the celebration.
+Use the volunteer form (button above) to let us know the skills you can bring to the celebration.

 Indianapolis Winter Solstice Celebration Sponsors